|

 vessel lying in 70 metres of water.
 It is an absolutely magnificent

+dive.
 Not 500 meters away lies the Kotoku Maru, approximately

 4000 tonnes.
 Although mostly broken up, it is ideal for beginners